jdrestre/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 [100-read_and_cut](https://github.com/jdrestre/holberton-system_engineering-devops/blob/master/0x04-loops_conditions_and_parsing/100-read_and_cut)|11.
 Read and cut|Write a Bash script that displays the content of the file /etc/passwd. used delimiter option cut
 [101-tell_the_story_of_passwd](https://github.com/jdrestre/holberton-system_engineering-devops/blob/master/0x04-loops_conditions_and_parsing/101-tell_the_story_of_passwd)|12.
 Tell the story of passwd|rite a Bash script that displays the content of the file /etc/passwd, using the while loop + IFS.
 [102-lets_parse_apache_logs](https://github.com/jdrestre/holberton-system_engineering-devops/blob/master/0x04-loops_conditions_and_parsing/102-lets_parse_apache_logs)|13.
 Let's parse Apache logs|Write a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.
+[103-dig_the-data](https://github.com/jdrestre/holberton-system_engineering-devops/blob/master/0x04-loops_conditions_and_parsing/103-dig_the-data)|14.
+Dig the data|Using what you did in the previous exercise, write a Bash script that groups visitors by IP and HTTP status code, and displays this data.

 ---